 Tsang says: ‘The charter solution has real value in providing not just a guarantee in capacity at this time when passenger flights are limited, but also offers reliable transit times to keep supply chains alive.
 As a carrier, we always think one step ahead in helping customers with their end-to-end logistics needs.’

 The shipments turned out to be timely, as the state of Victoria experienced a second wave of infections.
-Dunne says: ‘[The charters] were a success for everybody – for us, for Cathay and for the community – because all that cargo is here, and more importantly, the local government departments are prepared.’
+Dunne says: ‘[The cargo charters] were a success for everybody – for us, for Cathay and for the community – because all that cargo is here, and more importantly, the local government departments are prepared.’